morea-framework/morea-framework.github.io/docs/change-hi/admin-editing.md

 ![](/img/change-hi/change-hi-github-repo-edit-4.png)

 At this point, GitHub will start rebuilding the site.
 If you want, you can click on the "Actions" tab to monitor the progress.
-There are two parts, the "Jekyll deploy" followed by "Pages build and deployment".
-Here's an example screenshot after the Jekyll deploy action has completed, but the Pages Build and Deploy is still in progress:
+There are two actions that must run to publish the site: "Jekyll deploy" followed by "Pages build and deployment".
+Here's an example screenshot after the Jekyll deploy action has completed, but the Pages Build and Deploy action is still in progress:

 ![](/img/change-hi/change-hi-github-repo-edit-5.png)